evgenii-petukhov/SimpleMongoMigrations/README.md

 You can also find migration samples in the [demo](https://github.com/evgenii-petukhov/SimpleMongoMigrations/tree/master/SimpleMongoMigrations.Demo.Migrations) and [test](https://github.com/evgenii-petukhov/SimpleMongoMigrations/tree/master/SimpleMongoMigrations.Tests.VerifyMigrationOrder/Migrations) projects.

 The example below creates a new index on the `Name` field in the `City` collection.
 Each migration implements either the `IMigration` or `ITransactionalMigration` interface.
 Use `ITransactionalMigration` only if your environment supports transactions.
 Standalone MongoDB instances do not support transactions.
-The only difference between these interfaces is that `ITransactionalMigration` provides an `Up` method with a session parameter, which should be passed to every database operation to enable rollback in case of failure.
-If the migration engine detects that your environment doesn't support transactions, the `Up` method with a single parameter will be called as a fallback.
+The only difference between these interfaces is that `ITransactionalMigration` provides an `UpAsync` method with a session parameter, which should be passed to every database operation to enable rollback in case of failure.
+If the migration engine detects that your environment doesn't support transactions, the `UpAsync` method with a single parameter will be called as a fallback.

 ```csharp
 using MongoDB.Driver;